snehaheda/payments-library/REST-API/REST-API-Docs/REST_API_Documentation.md

 **createPaymentMethod**

 Currently the __createPaymentMethod__ is the only available action on the public endpoint.
-You can create a new Payment Method, link it to a Contact, Account or Stripe Customer.
+You can create a new Payment Method and link it to a Contact, Account or Stripe Customer.

 Optionally, you can add one or more Transactions to the newly created Payment Method.
-These Transaction(s) can be in Open status (so charged later), Authorized or charged immediately.
+These Transaction(s) can be in a status of "Open" (so charged later), "Authorized" or "Charged" immediately.

-It is important to understand that you can not pass directly credit card data to your endpoint.
+It is important to understand that you cannot pass credit card data directly to your endpoint.
 Instead, you are retrieving a JSON token from stripe.js and passing this data as the __stripePayload__ parameter.
-This way credit card data doesn't travel through a possibly insecure network or code.
+This way credit card data doesn't travel through a potential insecure network or code.

-Params:
+Parameters:

-* __action__ : required, always equals `createPaymentMethod`.
+* __action__ : required.
+Always equals `createPaymentMethod`.
 * __paymentGatewayId__ : required.
 The SF Id of your Payment Gateway.
 This represents your Stripe Account.
 * __publishableKey__ : optional.
 Instead of __paymentGatewayId__ you can provide this property of the Payment Gateway.
 * __stripePayload__ : required.
 String representation value of the JSON object returned by stripe.js
 * __email__ : optional.
 The customer's email.
 If provided, this email is set on the newly created Stripe Customer.
 * __contactId__ : optional.
 The customer's Contact id.
 The Payment Method will be linked to this Contact.
 * __accountId__ : optional.
 The customer's Account id.
 The Payment Method will be linked to this Account.
-* __customerId__ : optional The customer's String Customer id.
+* __customerId__ : optional.
+The customer's Stripe Customer id.
 The Payment Method will be linked to this Stripe Customer, so no new Stripe Customer is created.
 The Stripe Customer should exist on the same Payment Gateway that you are using in this call.

 #### Examples